 - 12.3.1.
-All employees are engaged as either permanent, temporary or casual employees. - 12.3.2.
-Permanent employees are engaged on either a full-time or part-time contract on an ongoing basis. - 12.3.3.
+All employees are engaged as either ongoing, temporary or casual employees. - 12.3.2.
+Ongoing employees are engaged on either a full-time or part-time contract on an ongoing basis. - 12.3.3.
 Temporary Employees are engaged on either a full-time or part-time contract basis for a fixed term ranging from a minimum of four weeks to a maximum of three years in duration, except for employees engaged on flexible time contracts where a minimum duration of 12 months will apply or lesser period as provided for in clause 12.4.3.4 (Flexible Time Contracts). - 12.3.3.1.
 An employee whose temporary contract expires and who is immediately re-engaged on a new temporary contract without a break in employment will be considered to have continuous employment for the purpose of carrying over leave entitlements. - 12.3.3.2.
-The SOH will assess Temporary employees who have been engaged for periods of no less than 2 years (except where the employee has been engaged on a specifically limited project or performance contract), to determine if they meet the public service requirements as an 'eligible temporary employee' for permanent appointment (refer section 31 of the Public Sector Employment & Management Act 2002 (as amended)).
-Where these requirements are met, the SOH will apply to the Department of Premier and Cabinet for approval for the employee to be made an officer of the NSW Public Service.
-Where the number of 'eligible temporary employees' exceeds the available positions for permanent employment, an internal merit selection will be followed to determine the employee for whom the application will be made. - 12.3.4.
+The SOH will assess the employment history of temporary employees (except where the employee has been engaged on a specifically limited project or performance contract), to determine their eligibility for at-level conversion to ongoing employment as provided for in the GSE legislation (as amended).
+This will consider the employee's method of engagement, their qualifications, experience, standard of work performance and capabilities to perform the duties of the role to which they may be assigned to on an ongoing basis.
+Where these requirements are met, and subject to the approval by the Executive of a supporting business case as prescribed by clause 2.3 of this agreement, the SOH will act to convert the employee to ongoing employment.
+Where the number of 'eligible temporary employees' exceeds the roles available for ongoing employment, an internal merit selection will be followed to determine the employee for whom conversion may occur.

+12.3.4.
 Casual Employees are engaged by the hour as provided for in clause 12.4.4 (Casual Employment)